BlackBerry Dynamics

 2. Click Apps > New App > Internal BlackBerry Dynamics app entitlements > Next.

-3. Specify the BlackBerry Dynamics Entitlement ID and BlackBerry Dynamics Entitlement Version that was set in the app’s settings.json (Android) or info.plist (iOS) file.
-For example, com.blackberry. testApp and 1.0.0.0.
+3. Specify the BlackBerry Dynamics Entitlement ID and BlackBerry Dynamics Entitlement Version that was set in the Info.plist file.
+For example, com.mycompany.testApp and 1.0.0.0.

 1. Click the app.